What is the difference between meteorological and astronomical spring?

-(WHTM) — Spring is right around the corner and many people often see the middle of March as the beginning of the Spring season.
-But, did you know it also starts on March 1st?
+(WHTM) – A quick look at the calendar shows the first day of spring, landing in mid-March, is right around the corner.
+But, did you know it also starts on March 1?

 No, you didn’t read that wrong.
-There are two types of seasons that start at two different times.
-There are the astronomical seasons and the meteorological seasons.
+There are two types of spring that start at two different times.
+There’s the astronomical spring and the meteorological spring.

-A question many meteorologists get (including our abc27 weather team) is why are there two and is there a difference?
+A question many meteorologists get is why are there two and if is there a difference.

 According to the National Centers for Environmental Information, the astronomical seasons have been used to make time for thousands of years.
 The rotation of the sun forms the basis of the astronomical calendar.